Actively Recruiting

 • Mechanical circulatory support

-• Contraindication to radial artery catheterization (failed Allen test, Raynaud syndrome, Buerger disease, major hyperlipidemia)
+• Contraindications to radial artery catheterization such as failed Allen test, Raynaud syndrome, Buerger disease, or major hyperlipidemia

-• Contraindication to femoral artery catheterization (vascular prosthetic material in femoral area)
+• Contraindications to femoral artery catheterization including vascular prosthetic material in the femoral area

 • Pregnant or breastfeeding women

-• Persons deprived of liberty by judicial or administrative decision; persons under compulsory psychiatric care; persons admitted to a healthcare or social institution for non-research reasons
+• Persons deprived of liberty by judicial or administrative decision or under compulsory psychiatric care

 • Adults under legal protection measures or unable to give informed consent

-• Subjects currently under exclusion period of another clinical trial or listed in national registry of research volunteers
+• Currently under exclusion period of another clinical trial or listed in the national registry of research volunteers

 AI-Screening